Financing Your Degree

 |Program||Credits||Cost Per Credit||Estimated Tuition*|

-*Tuition estimates based on Fall 2022 tuition rate of $1,776 per credit hour beginning September 2022.
-Tuition is subject to change each academic year.
+*Tuition estimates based on Fall 2023 rates effective September 2023.
+Tuition and fees are subject to change annually.
 Additional program fees may apply.

 Stevens Average Costs for Our Online Programs